-Mindfulness is a way of staying in the moment so we can spend more time aware of ourselves and our surroundings.
-It’s not about trying to forcibly change things, but instead trying to accept the way things are for better or for worse, and then changing our responses.
+Mindfulness is a way of staying in the moment so that we can become more aware of our present experience and more engaged with life.
+It’s not about trying to force change but instead trying to see and accept the way things are, for better or for worse, and then changing our responses.
+Mindfulness helps us to respond to life’s difficulties with increased resilience, equanimity and joy.
 Our life may still contain a lot of difficulty if we live with pain or illness, for example, but our quality of life can be profoundly transformed.